Natalnet/ncovid-ml-modules/README.md

 # NCovid ML Modules
-NCovid ML Modules is a standalone library for machine learning applications, compatible for receiving requests as web-point.
+NCovid ML Modules is a standalone library for machine learning applications, compatible with receiving requests as web-point.

-> The NCovid-ml-modules design goal is improving formatting and facilittating is to make ml pipelines readable
+> The NCovid-ml-modules design goal is improving formatting and facilitating is
-> and optimized.
-The idea is that a time-series dataframe or a table data should be preprocessed and submitted to the use
+> to make ml pipelines readable and optimized.
+The idea is that a time-series dataframe
+> or a table data should be preprocessed and submitted to the use of
-> of many applications to data regression problems.
+> many applications to data regression problems.

 ## Tech
 NCovid ML Modules uses a number of open source projects to work properly: